Chas McCormick Player Props: Astros vs. Blue Jays

-Chas McCormick -- with a slugging percentage of .531 in his past 10 games, including three home runs -- will be in action for the Houston Astros versus the Toronto Blue Jays, with Kevin Gausman on the mound, on June 6 at 7:07 PM ET.
+On Wednesday, Chas McCormick (.531 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 7:07 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Blue Jays.
+He had a hitless performance in his previous game (0-for-1) against the Blue Jays.

 Chas McCormick Game Info & Props vs. the Blue Jays